DragonSenses/nextjs-auth-starter/README.md

 # nextjs-auth-starter

 A Next.js starter template for authentication using Auth.js (NextAuth.js v5).
 Includes user registration, login, password reset, and OAuth support.
+This is still a **Work-in-Progress**.

 # Description

+**Work-in-Progress**

 # Technologies: